-The structure of the alliance is based on a Board of Directors, a Strategy group, several Working groups & Task forces and an EU-LIFE Office.
+The structure of the alliance is based on a Board of Directors, a Strategy group, several Working groups & Task forces and the EU-LIFE Office.

 Board of Directors

 Each member is represented in EU-LIFE by its Director or Scientific Director.
 The Board of Directors (BoD) is the highest decision-making body of the alliance.
 The BoD elects two of its members to serve as a Chair and a Co-chair for a period of two years.
-Currently, Rene Medema from The Netherlands Cancer Institute (NKI) is acting as Chair and Mónica Bettencourt Dias from the Instituto Gulbenkian de Ciência (IGC) as Co-Chair.
+Currently, Mónica Bettencourt Dias from the Instituto Gulbenkian de Ciência (IGC) is acting as Chair and Giulio Superti-Fuga from the CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences as Co-Chair.

-The Strategy group gathers the BoD, the EU-LIFE Coordinator, the main representatives and the Working groups chairs (see below).
+The Strategy group gathers the BoD, the EU-LIFE Executive Director, the main representatives and the Working groups chairs (see below).
 This group focuses on general questions concerning EU-LIFE organisation and strategic actions, such as strategic and action plan, policy development, consideration of new partners, staffing and internal meetings.

 Working groups & Task forces

 The Task forces are smaller groups bringing together a specific set of EU-LIFE experts to accomplish a short-term assignment.
-There are four Task forces currently running by now: Indicators & publications, PI Recruitment & Career Development, Research Infrastructures and Research Data Management.
+There are four Task forces currently running by now: Indicators & publications, Research Assessment, Research Infrastructures and Research Data Management.